SkyWater Technology (NASDAQ:SKYT) Shares Gap Down to $16.22

 SkyWater Technology, Inc. (NASDAQ:SKYT)’s stock price gapped down prior to trading on Monday .
 The stock had previously closed at $16.22, but opened at $15.80.
-SkyWater Technology shares last traded at $15.48, with a volume of 1,949 shares traded.
+SkyWater Technology shares last traded at $15.48, with a volume of 1,949 shares.

-A number of equities research analysts have issued reports on SKYT shares.
-Needham & Company LLC decreased their price target on shares of SkyWater Technology from $32.00 to $25.00 and set a “buy” rating for the company in a report on Thursday, November 4th.
-Zacks Investment Research cut shares of SkyWater Technology from a “hold” rating to a “sell” rating in a report on Wednesday, November 10th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat, SkyWater Technology currently has a consensus rating of “Hold” and a consensus target price of $24.75.
+Several research analysts recently issued reports on the stock.
+Zacks Investment Research lowered shares of SkyWater Technology from a “hold” rating to a “sell” rating in a research report on Wednesday, November 10th.
+Needham & Company LLC dropped their price target on shares of SkyWater Technology from $32.00 to $25.00 and set a “buy” rating for the company in a research report on Thursday, November 4th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $24.75.

-In related news, CFO Steve Manko sold 73,292 shares of the stock in a transaction dated Wednesday, December 8th.
+In related news, CFO Steve Manko sold 73,292 shares of the firm’s stock in a transaction that occurred on Wednesday, December 8th.
 The shares were sold at an average price of $18.09, for a total value of $1,325,852.28.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Cmi Oxbow Partners, Llc sold 34,368 shares of the stock in a transaction dated Thursday, December 16th.
-The stock was sold at an average price of $15.38, for a total transaction of $528,579.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Cmi Oxbow Partners, Llc sold 200,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
+The shares were sold at an average price of $15.42, for a total transaction of $3,084,000.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 307,660 shares of company stock valued at $4,938,432.
+In the last ninety days, insiders have sold 307,660 shares of company stock valued at $4,938,432.

-A number of large investors have recently bought and sold shares of SKYT.
-Moors & Cabot Inc. acquired a new position in SkyWater Technology in the third quarter worth about $25,000.
-Citigroup Inc. increased its holdings in shares of SkyWater Technology by 99.6% during the third quarter.
-Citigroup Inc. now owns 954 shares of the company’s stock worth $26,000 after buying an additional 476 shares in the last quarter.
-Royal Bank of Canada increased its holdings in shares of SkyWater Technology by 60.7% during the third quarter.
-Royal Bank of Canada now owns 1,355 shares of the company’s stock worth $36,000 after buying an additional 512 shares in the last quarter.
-Advisor Group Holdings Inc. acquired a new stake in shares of SkyWater Technology during the second quarter worth approximately $39,000.
-Finally, Metropolitan Life Insurance Co NY acquired a new stake in shares of SkyWater Technology during the third quarter worth approximately $74,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+BlackRock Inc. bought a new stake in shares of SkyWater Technology during the 2nd quarter valued at $35,084,000.
+Macquarie Group Ltd. bought a new stake in SkyWater Technology in the second quarter valued at about $25,667,000.
+Wells Fargo & Company MN bought a new stake in SkyWater Technology in the second quarter valued at about $12,871,000.
+Vanguard Group Inc. bought a new stake in SkyWater Technology in the second quarter valued at about $10,529,000.
+Finally, Emerald Advisers LLC increased its holdings in SkyWater Technology by 145.4% in the third quarter.
+Emerald Advisers LLC now owns 600,297 shares of the company’s stock valued at $16,328,000 after purchasing an additional 355,656 shares during the last quarter.
 19.28% of the stock is owned by hedge funds and other institutional investors.

 SkyWater Technology Company Profile (NASDAQ:SKYT)